Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What documents will I need to buy in South Korea?

-A local bank account is not strictly mandatory to complete a purchase, but it is highly practical for paying taxes, utilities, management fees, and mortgage payments if you finance the property.
+A local bank account is not strictly mandatory by law to buy property in South Korea, but it is so commonly needed for paying taxes, utilities, building management fees, and mortgage installments that buying without one creates serious ongoing headaches.

 We have a whole section dedicated to all the documents you need in our South Korea property pack.